Already a patient? Sign in.

-Dr. Jamie Levine is a licensed clinical psychologist who provides therapy and assessment services to children, adolescents, and adults.
-She specializes in the treatment of anxiety, depression, relationship difficulties, and adjustment to life transitions.
+Dr. Jamie Levine is a licensed clinical psychologist who specializes in the treatment of anxiety disorders, mood disorders, relationship difficulties, adjustment to life transitions, and ADHD.
 She uses a collaborative therapeutic approach to create a safe, supportive, and open environment to facilitate growth and change.
-She integrates a variety of therapeutic approaches, including cognitive-behavioral therapy (CBT), psychodynamic, interpersonal, and solution-focused.
-She also provides group therapy with a focus on social skills training and parenting skills training.
-Additionally, Dr. Levine specializes in psychoeducational, neuropsychological, and gifted assessments for children, adolescents, and adults presenting with various concerns, including learning disabilities, attention deficit/hyperactivity disorder (ADHD), developmental disorders, and social-emotional and behavioral difficulties.
+She integrates a variety of therapeutic approaches, including cognitive-behavioral therapy (CBT), psychodynamic, interpersonal, and solution-focused therapy.

-Dr. Levine graduated from Emory University with a Bachelor’s degree in Psychology.
-She earned her Doctoral degree in School and Clinical Child Psychology from Pace University in New York City.
-She received training at Columbia University Medical Center/ New York-Presbyterian Hospital where she provided evidence-based treatment to children and families and conducted neuropsychological assessments.
-She also provided therapy and assessment services to children, adolescents, and adults at Nova Southeastern University’s Psychology Services Center and Pace University’s outpatient mental health center.
-Dr. Levine worked in school settings, providing counseling and assessment services and consultation with teachers.
+Dr. Levine graduated from Emory University with a bachelor’s degree in Psychology.
+She earned her doctorate degree in Clinical and School Psychology from Pace University in New York City.
+She received training at Columbia University Medical Center/ New York-Presbyterian Hospital where she provided evidence-based treatment and conducted neuropsychological assessments.
+She also provided therapy services to individuals across the lifespan at Nova Southeastern University’s Psychology Services Center and Pace University’s outpatient mental health center.

 Our practice has been helping people for over thirty years overcome their problems.
 Our psychologists and psychiatrists thrive on helping people learn how to live comfortably and confidently.